Month: July 2015

 As you emerge from the tunnel that passes under the intersection of Westerplatte, Pawia, Baszowa, and Lubicz streets in Krakow, you emerge into a green park that surrounds the old city center.
 All tourists who arrive from a train or a bus must walk this way, and it's the logical place for buskers, solicitors, and beggars to line the wide sidewalk and compete for attention.
 There's always an accordion player or three along the way, numerous students working for a few extra groszy by handing out fliers, and beggars.
 One tends to grow accustomed to them all.
 "Dziękuję," you learn to say politely and briskly to the students who are near enough that you can't simply ignore.
 The buskers merge with the city traffic and the general conversation to form an ignorable element of the soundtrack, unless a given performer is really gifted.
 And the beggars: they're everywhere.
 The conscience hardens, especially when you suspect their motives.
 (Beginning in the nineties, some younger beggars were more honest, holding placards that simply read "Piwo" with "Beer" possibly scratched underneath for foreigners.)

-But some of they get to you.
+But some of them get to you.

 Last week, as we were walking the kids towards the old city center, we passed by an elderly woman sprawled on the sidewalk, her hands shaking violently and her medicines spread out in front of her.